kunleihe/omscs-cs6250-exam-notes/lesson5.md

 # Lesson 5 Router Design and Algorithms (Part 1)

 - What are the basic components of a router?
-    - The input/output ports, the switching fabric, and the routing processor
+    - The input/output ports, the switching fabric, and the routing processor (managing control plane functions)
-- Explain the forwarding (or switching) function (data plane) of a router.
+- Explain the forwarding (or switching) function (aka. data plane) of a router.
-    - The router’s action to transfer a packet from an input link interface to an output link interface, based on destination IP address
+    - The router’s action to transfer a packet from an input link to an output link, based on destination IP address
     - Occurs at very short timescale, in nanoseconds
-    - Typically implement in hardware
+    - Typically implement in **hardware**
 - The switching fabric moves the packets from input to output ports.
 What are the functionalities performed by the input and output ports?
     - Input ports
         - Physically terminate the incoming links to the router